Data Augmentation on Graphs: A Technical Survey: Evaluation Metrics and Design Guidelines

 \section{Evaluation Metrics and Design Guidelines}

-In this section, we summarize existing metrics and guidelines for evaluating or designing graph data augmentation.
-We first introduce several evaluation metrics that are commonly used in graph analysis tasks, and then introduce some new metrics and guidelines specifically designed for graph data augmentation.
+In this section, we summarize existing metrics and guidelines for evaluating or designing \gda~ techniques.
+We first introduce several evaluation metrics that are commonly used in graph analysis tasks, and then introduce some new metrics and guidelines specifically designed for \gda.